-- Key Type-RSA, ECDSA. - Key Name-If the key pair you want to associate with the certificate already exists, this field specifies the name of that key pair.
+- For EST enrollment type, do not select EdDSA key as it is not supported. - EdDSA is supported only in Site-to-Site VPN topologies. - EdDSA is not supported as an identity certificate for the Remote Access VPN. - Key Name-If the key pair you want to associate with the certificate already exists, this field specifies the name of that key pair.
 If the key pair does not exist, this field specifies the name to assign to the key pair that will be generated during enrollment.
-If you do not specify a name, the fully qualified domain name (FQDN) key pair is used instead. - Key Size-If the key pair does not exist, defines the desired key size (modulus), in bits.
+If you do not specify a name, the fully qualified domain name (FQDN) key pair is used instead.

+• Key Size-If the key pair does not exist, defines the desired key size (modulus), in bits.
 The recommended size is 2048 bits.
 The larger the modulus size, the more secure the key.
-However, keys with larger modulus sizes take longer to generate (a minute or more when larger than 512 bits) and longer to process when exchanged. - Advanced Settings-Select Ignore IPsec Key Usage if you do not want to validate values in the key usage and extended key usage extensions of IPsec remote client certificates.
-You can suppress key usage checking on IPsec client certificates.
-By default this option is not enabled.
+However, keys with larger modulus sizes take longer to generate (a minute or more when larger than 512 bits) and longer to process when exchanged.